markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 * Click on the name of your project (e.g., `Object-detection02-08`).
 * From the project details page, click on `Edit` to edit the project content.
 This button is on the far right hand side of the `Project` section.
 * Once you are on the `Edit project` page, click on `Remove` to remove the original Lambda function in the `Project Content` section.
-* Click on `Add function`, and choose the new Lambda function you just created from the list of available functions.
+* Click on `Add function`, and choose the new Lambda function you just created from the list of available functions (e.g., `deeplens-bird-detection13-07`).
 * Click `Save` at the bottom of the page to save your project edits.
 Note that when you are back on the screen with the list of projects, it will also show a version number of the DeepLens project itself.
 That is completely independent of the version number of the Lambda function.

 ## Re-deploy the updated project